Yiyuan-Geng/heroku-buildpack-datadog/README.md

 # This env var must point to other env vars.
 heroku config:set DD_POSTGRES_URL_VAR=POSTGRES_URL1,POSTGRES_URL2
 ```

+By default, this integration is tagged with `appname` as the Heroku application name, and `instance_url_var` as the variable name storing the Postgres instance connection URL.
+For example, if the application is called `heroku-app` and there are two Postgres instances, one in `POSTGRES_URL1` one in `POSTGRES_URL2`, the first Postgres instance will be tagged as `appname:heroku-app instance_url_var:POSTGRES_URL1` and the second one as `appname:heroku-app instance_url_var:POSTGRES_URL2`.

+Additional tags can be added using the `DD_POSTGRES_TAGS` variable.

 To enable [Database Monitoring][17] for your Postgres instances, grant the Agent access to your database following [these instructions][18], and set `DD_ENABLE_DBM` to true: